WQHC: Joy Christian

 In December 2006, WJR Broadcasting, LLC, reached an agreement to donate this station as a charitable gift to Joy Christian Communications, Inc. The deal was approved by the FCC on March 5, 2007, and the transaction was consummated on March 16, 2007.

 The new owners had the FCC change the call sign to WLYG on March 29, 2007.
 While it operated, Joy Christian broadcast a Southern Gospel music format.
-WLYG fell silent on October 15, 2007, after Joy Christian Communications lost their lease on the original tower site property.
+WLYG fell silent on October 15, 2007, after Joy Christian Communications lost its lease on the original tower site property.
 In a filing with the FCC, the station owners claimed that the landlord broke their lease agreement and that they were forced to remove their tower and broadcast equipment on short notice.
 They further stated that they had located land "very close to the original site" and were in negotiations to purchase the land with plans to erect their tower and file required documents with the FCC upon conclusion of the negotiations.
-In the meantime, WLYG requested temporary remain silent authority from the commission.
+In the meantime, WLYG requested temporary remaining silent authority from the commission.
 The FCC granted this request on October 31, 2007, with a scheduled expiration of April 28, 2008.

 On November 15, 2008, WLYG fell silent again as owner Joy Christian Communications had lost their lease on the tower site and, in their application to the FCC for remain silent authority, noted that they were "in negotiations with the landlord to resume operations" at the site.
 On February 26, 2009, the station was granted a continuing stay-silent authority with a scheduled expiration of August 28, 2009.